nathanielxd/simple-lan-chat/README.md

 ## Functionality
-The app requires a WiFi connection and will allow two or more people that are connected to the same network to chat in a most basic manner.
+The app requires a WiFi connection and will allow two or more people that are connected to the same network to chat in a simplistic manner.

 It opens a UDP socket, listens to all data on port 1050 and sends a UDP broadcasts to communicate.
 From v1.2 it also supports image sharing.
 The app offers a minimalist design.
 It can be used to have a little fun or quickly share links/images.